Page last updated on Monday 6 September at 17:33

 The available evidence suggests that the risks to patients of stopping using these devices significantly outweighs the safety risks of using the devices if patients do not have ready access to an alternative.
 The MHRA is therefore advising that patients should continue to use these devices.

 More information is available on the MHRA website (download the pdf at the bottom of the MHRA page for full notice).

 Royal Papworth Hospital is working with Philips to develop new instructions for CPAP use and agree a plan for replacing these devices.
-We will contact you as soon as we can to advise on next steps.

 If you are concerned, please call us on 01223 638010 between 09:00-17:00 Monday to Friday.
 You may be asked to leave a voicemail message.
 However, please bear with us as we are receiving a high number of calls at the moment.
 If you leave a message, we will get back to you as soon as we can.